astralarya/react-console/README.md

 });
 ```

-Include `dist/react-console.js` and `dist/react-console.css` in your html.
+Include `dist/react-console.js`, `dist/react-console.css`, and React in your html.